BetterDiscord/docs/docs/developers/submitting.md

 ![Submit an Addon](./img/submit.png)

-3. Wait for your account to be authorized.
+1. Wait for your account to be authorized.
    - If you have no plugins or themes detected on GitHub you may be automatically declined.
- - This process can take up to 2 days.
+   - The verification process can take up to 2 days.
 1. When approved, you can finish the submission forms for either a plugin or theme.
 1. Wait for the submission to be approved.

 ## Approval Process

+Due to our small team size, we have no guarantees for how long a review can take.
+Typically, they take no more than a month, but they can be as quick as a day.

 ### Review